 A range of regulatory measures exist, which help to reduce the risk of any notifiable disease spreading before it is detected (silent spread) and to help with tracing of animals if any incursion was to occur.
 These include requirements for cleansing and disinfecting livestock vehicles.
 The Animal Gatherings Order 2010 and its associated licence and biosecurity advice specify requirements to reduce the risk of spread of disease at livestock markets and shows throughout Great Britain.

 Further guidance on disease prevention and biosecurity measures is available on the GOV.UK website.Back to top

 Legislation applicable to foot-and-mouth disease

 The Animal Health Act 1981 (as amended by the Animal Health Act 2002) provides for the control of outbreaks of animal diseases, including FMD.
 This includes the slaughter of any animals for the purposes of preventing the spread of the disease.

 The Animal Health Act 1981 (Amendment) Regulations 2005 include a duty to slaughter all susceptible animals, but only on an infected premises.
 The Regulations also allow certain exceptions to this duty to slaughter in laboratories, zoos, wildlife parks, rare breeds and separate production units.

 The Foot-and-Mouth Disease (England) Order 2006 sets out the procedures and controls required on suspicion and confirmation of FMD, and provides for the creation of a number of zones providing different levels of control.
 The Order also introduces a number of treatments, such as heat treatment (cooking), deboning and maturation that have to be applied to meat and other animal products from an infected area.

 The Foot-and-Mouth Disease (Control of Vaccination) (England) Regulations 2006 allow vaccination as an acceptable disease control strategy in addition to the slaughter policy.
-The Regulations prohibit vaccination except under licence by the Secretary of State and also ban the export of vaccinated animals to other Member States of the European Union (EU).
+The Regulations prohibit vaccination except under licence by the Secretary of State and also ban the export of vaccinated animals to a Member State of the European Union (EU), Norway, Iceland or Liechtenstein.
 The Regulations provide for control zones both where vaccination takes place and where it is expressly prohibited.
 The Regulations also introduce treatments for meat and other animal products from vaccinated animals.Back to top